-Version Number 14.0 Replaces Version 13.0, 24 July 2023 Implementation Date 1 January 2024 Scheduled Review Date September 2024 Approving Body Academic Board Approval Date 11 October 2023 Policy Owner Provost Date first introduced Unknown Short description of amendment Sections 6 and 7 revised to be consistent with the Procedure v 2.0.
-Plus other minor amendments.
+Version Number 13.0 Replaces Version 12.0, 9 October 2018 Implementation Date 24 July 2023 Scheduled Review Date March 2024 Approving Body Academic Board Approval Date 14 June 2023 Policy Owner Provost Date first introduced Unknown Short description of amendment Major change.
+The content of the previous version was moved to the new Academic Integrity Procedure (v1.0) and this v13.0 Policy is now comprised of new content which is more relevant to a policy.